Share your thoughts, 1 month free Claude Pro on usSee more

 About

 Fine-grained opinion analysis of text provides a detailed understanding of expressed sentiments, including the addressed entity.
-Although this level of detail is sound, it requires considerable human effort and substantial cost to annotate opinions in datasets for training models, especially across diverse domains and real-world applications.
-We explore the feasibility of LLMs as automatic annotators for fine-grained opinion analysis, addressing the shortage of domain-specific labelled datasets.
-In this work, we use a declarative annotation pipeline.
-This approach reduces the variability of manual prompt engineering when using LLMs to identify fine-grained opinion spans in text.
-We also present a novel methodology for an LLM to adjudicate multiple labels and produce final annotations.
-After trialling the pipeline with models of different sizes for the Aspect Sentiment Triplet Extraction (ASTE) and Aspect-Category-Opinion-Sentiment (ACOS) analysis tasks, we show that LLMs can serve as automatic annotators and adjudicators, achieving high Inter-Annotator Agreement across individual LLM-based annotators.
-This reduces the cost and human effort needed to create these fine-grained opinion-annotated datasets.
+Although this level of detail is valuable, annotating opinions in datasets for model training requires considerable human effort and substantial cost, especially across diverse domains and real-world applications.
+To address this shortage of domain-specific labelled datasets, we explore the feasibility of LLMs as automatic annotators for fine-grained opinion analysis.
+We use a declarative annotation pipeline, an approach that reduces the variability of manual prompt engineering when using LLMs to identify fine-grained opinion spans in text.
+We also present a dedicated methodology for an LLM to adjudicate multiple labels and produce final annotations.
+We trial the pipeline with models of different sizes for the Aspect Sentiment Triplet Extraction (ASTE) and Aspect-Category-Opinion-Sentiment (ACOS) analysis tasks.
+In this work, we attempt to develop fully autonomous LLM-based annotators, but our results reveal an uneven picture characterised by a critical performance bifurcation: LLMs are reliable at the span level yet struggle to faithfully reproduce the relational structures that connect those spans.
+This suggests that LLMs are better positioned as high-fidelity annotation assistants and data augmentation tools to expand fine-grained opinion-annotated datasets, rather than replacing human annotators entirely.

-Gaurav Negi, MA Waskow, John McCrae, Paul Buitelaar• 2026
+Gaurav Negi, MA Waskow, John McCrae, Omnia Zayed, Paul Buitelaar• 2026

 Related benchmarks